Open-Earth-Foundation/OpenClimate/README.md

 ## License

-Copyright © The UGIH Project 2021.
+Copyright © The OpenEarth Project 2021.
 Confidential.
 All rights reserved.

 Please see the LICENSE file for the complete license and copyright statement.